Painting with Light to Capture Decisive Moments

 Adobe Photoshop

-The final step of my post-processing is through Adobe Photoshop.
-I usually go through the following non-destructive workflow:
+The final step of my post-processing takes place in Adobe Photoshop.
+I typically follow a non-destructive workflow during this process.:

 Cinematic Headshot Photoshop Editing